rsmith-nl/lamprop/README.rst

 On 2020-10-03, lamprop has switched to using the release date as the version.
 So 4.2 became 2020-03-13.

+The installed scripts are an archive of compiled Python bytecode.
+This means that you have to re-install lamprop after updating Python to a new version.

 Requirements
 ------------

 This program requires at least Python 3.6.
 It is *not* compatible with Python 2!
+It has no library requirments outside of the Python standard library.
 This version was developed and tested using Python 3.7 and 3.9.